matiaskuoppala/MRecorder/README.md

 # Mrecorder

-Mrecorder is a simple program for recording keyboard and mouse macros.
+Mrecorder is a simple program for recording and running keyboard and mouse macros.

-\n